 Command Spouse Courses

-The CSLC/CMCSLC provides spouses of soon-to-be COs and CMC/COBs with an in-depth program that enriches their knowledge of the choices and contributions they may make as a Leadership Spouse.
-Based on personal values and preferences, each spouse develops a personal vision statement and, together with the active duty member, develops a Command Tour Charter.
-Additionally, the CSLC/CMCSC course involves dynamic exercises as well as supplemental materials to highlight skills in leadership, management, and communication that will benefit the Command Couple, the command, the command families, and the community that supports the command.
-Through the support of the instructors and a mentor team of experienced command spouses, the course addresses some issues likely to arise during the command tour and provides ideas on ways to positively impact the command environment, communication, and support among the command, families, and others.
-Topics such as Ombudsman, Family Readiness Groups, support resources, Navy organization, and crisis response are addressed to help prepare the leadership spouse for the command tour.
+The CSLC/CMCSLC provides spouses of prospective COs and CMC/COBs with an in-depth program that enriches their knowledge of the choices and contributions they make as a leadership spouse.
+Based on personal values and preferences, each spouse develops a personal vision statement and, together with their active duty member, develops a Command Tour Charter.
+Additionally, the CSLC/CMCSLC course involves dynamic exercises as well as supplemental materials to highlight skills in leadership, management, and communication that will benefit the Command Couple, the Command, the Command families, and the community that supports the Command.
+Through the guidance of the instructors and a mentor team of experienced command spouses, the course addresses some issues likely to arise during the Command tour and provides ideas on ways to positively impact the command environment, communication, and support among the Command, families, and others.
+Topics such as Ombudsman, Family Readiness Groups, support resources, Navy organization, and crisis response are addressed to prepare the leadership spouse for the command tour.